I am an Economist at Amazon.

 I earned my PhD in Applied Economics at the Wharton School, University of Pennsylvania in 2022.
-Prior to graduate school I worked as a Senior Research Analyst at the Federal Reserve Bank of New York.
+Before graduate school I was a Senior Research Analyst at the Federal Reserve Bank of New York.
 I earned my BA from Columbia University in Economics-Mathematics in 2014.

 RESEARCH